Geopolitical Report ISSN 2785-2598 Volume 15 Issue 4

 Achieving these carbon goals means investing significant amounts of money.
 It is estimated that nearly RMB 140 trillion (the US $ 22.4 trillion) will be needed over the next thirty years, more than five times the size of the current German economy.

-The Government’s strategy is actively promoting green finance, a range of policies and incentives to funnel private-sector capital, primarily through loans and bonds, into green projects and industries.
+The Government’s strategy is actively promoting green finance, a range of policies and incentives to funnel private-sector capital into green projects and industries, primarily through loans and bonds.

 It is adopting various tools for green finance, including making it more attractive to banks.
 For example, in November, the Central Bank launched its Carbon Reduction Support Facility, designed to provide low-cost finance to financial institutions operating nationwide to channel low-cost business loans to businesses, clean energy, environmental protection, energy-saving and carbon reduction.